TimoJohannes/DymFT/README.md

 | 1   | PS2 Keyboard |
 | 1   | 16x2 LCD display |

-and some screws, metal junk, springs and resistros and stuff.
+and some screws, metal junk, springs and resistros n‘ stuff.